Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 7

-Myvatn, Dimmuborgir & Leirhnjukur Volcano
+Myvatn on Horseback, Dimmuborgir & Leirhnjukur Volcano

 This morning, explore the fascinating lava formations around Lake Myvatn on horseback.
 This optional 1-hour private ride offers a striking vantage point on the region’s wondrous geological features, including whimsically shaped pillars and a close-up look at a false crater.
 Afterward, a stop at Dimmuorgir, a dramatic lava field formed by a volcanic eruption some 2,300 years ago.
 Distinguished by towering rock pillars, caves and unusual lava formations, Dimmuborgir is especially spectacular in the fall when the rich fall foliage is at its peak.